piaoyh/Cryptocol/README.md

 - [ ] LEA symmetric-key encryption/decryption algorithm
       --- Includes LEA and its expanded versions. `LEA_Generic`
       ===> Moved to Roadmap for ver.
 2.0
+- [ ] IDEA symmetric-key encryption/decryption algorithm
+      --- Includes IDEA and its expanded versions. `IDEA_Generic`
+      ===> Moved to Roadmap for ver.
+2.0
+- [ ] Bluefish symmetric-key encryption/decryption algorithm
+      --- Includes Bluefish and its expanded versions. `Bluefish_Generic`
+      ===> Moved to Roadmap for ver.
+2.0
 - [ ] RC2 symmetric-key encryption/decryption algorithm
       --- Includes RC2 and its expanded versions. `RC2_Generic`
       ===> Moved to Roadmap for ver.
 2.0